SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-ui.md

 {{< /c8y-admon-info>}}

-The custom property section appears only, if for the asset type the custom properties were chosen.
+The custom property section appears only, if for the asset type the custom properties were selected.
 In case, the asset type does not have any custom properties, then during asset hierarchy creation, the custom property section is not displayed.

 * Assigned Devices: By default no devices are assigned.
 You can assign devices for the assets using below steps.--->